hackclub/sprig/docs/runbook.md

 ## Sprig stops reporting to grafana

-1. Check the Vercel project to make sure the current deployment is not broken
-2. Make sure the environment variables are correctly set on vercel
+- Go to [environment variables](https://vercel.com/hackclub/sprig/settings/environment-variables) and the check if the 'GRAPHITE_HOST' is correctly set to `telemetry.hackclub.com`

+## An error you are unsure about

+Open the [Grafana Dashboard](https://telemetry.hackclub.com/d/b7ac7960-a18f-4c83-a4e5-767d50ad62c7/sprig?orgId=1) and look at 'Endpoint failures' and 'API Endpoint Latencies' visualizations under the Sprig dashboard.